Skip to the main content.

 Choose what suits your business

 Being part of a hub can play a huge role in a startup’s success.
 As long as it’s aligned with the startup’s goals and industry.
 It can jumpstart a company and provide much-needed advice and connections for early-stage founders.
-But there are reasons to not join a hub as well.
-High costs, competition and being part of a crowd may put some founders off.

 When deciding on the best route for your startup, consider your 3-5 year goals.
 If a hub will help you get there more easily or quickly, then it’s probably a good choice for your company.
-If your startup will be greatly affected by the cons, however, then steer clear.
+If your startup will be greatly affected by the cons, however, then steer clear!

 Like most things in business, startup hubs aren’t one-size-fits-all.
 Make your decision carefully, as it could make or break your company.